snschune/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/index.md

-# Step-by-Step Tutorial for a Generic Pebble Bed HTGR Model in Pronghorn
+# Step-by-Step Tutorial for a Generic Pebble-Bed High-Temperature Gas-Cooled Reactor HTGR Model in Pronghorn

 ## Setting up your environment